hbludworth/startup/README.md

 This is another modification from GitHub.

 This is another modification from VSCode.
 It will cause a merge conflict.
 Now resolved.

+### Notes from simon-html assignment

+This assignment was quite interesting.
+I learned quite a few new things.
+In particular, I found it quite interesting how many HTML tags are purely for semantics and don't serve much of a visual purpose.
+Surely they'll come in handy in future things, but it was interesting to see how much HTML is about structure that isn't even visible on the site.
+I also found it interesting seeing how the header/footer for each page had to be copied over because they were in different documents.
+I also learned a bit about `.sh` scripts and the need to set them as executable when creating new ones.
+Overall this was a very useful assignemnt.